AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearningTutorials/ChoosingTheGoalForTheModel.md

 * In reinforcement learning, we don't provide the output, but instead a score of how good the output is to reach a stated goal when the algorithm is given a particular input.

-In other words, supervised learning "translates" the input to a solution, while reinforcement learning "searches" a solution for a given input.
+In other words, the supervised learning algorithms "translates" the input to a solution, while the reinforcement learning algorithms "searches" a solution for a given input.

 ## What's Your Goal?